 After ten (10) days, once the area has healed completely, consider using sunblock when going out in the sun to stop the color from fading.

-Eyebrow tinting should not be undertaken for two (2) weeks after your procedure.
+Eyebrow tinting should not be undertaken for four (4) weeks after your procedure.

 ALWAYS AND FOREVER:

 Avoid Retin-A, Chemical Peels and Microderms around the brow area once healed.

 Avoid any skincare that has the words: Acid, Retin A, or Glycol, on the treated area.
 Look in your foundations and primers as well as these products are usually found in skincare that states they are “long-lasting”.

 HEALING PROCESS: (Typical Effects of microbladed brows)

 Day 1-2: The eyebrows are approximately 20 to 25% darker and bolder in width than they will be when healed.
 Your skin is red under the pigment which causes the color of the pigment to appear darker.
 There is some swelling, although difficult to see due to the thickness of the skin in the eyebrow area.
 This will subside.
 Exfoliation, which begins in a few days, will cause the excess pigment surrounding the eyebrow procedure to flake away and a more narrow appearance will result.
 New skin will heal over the pigmented area and result in a softer appearance of your eyebrows.
 Do not be concerned that your eyebrows initially appear darker and heavier in size than you desire.
 This is all part of the process.

 Day 3: Eyebrows will start to itch and will appear a bit thicker in texture.
 Natural exfoliation begins, do not exfoliate yourself.